-Last fall I attended the Blender Conference 2017, one of the most invigorating experiences of my life.
+In fall 2017, I attended my first Blender Conference It was one of the most invigorating experiences of my life.

 Blender is an open source extremely versatile 3D creation and animation program with a great and quickly growing international community of developers and users.